The Clorox Company (CLX) Dividend Stock Analysis

-Full Disclosure: At the time of this writing, I was long in CLX (0.4% of my Income Portfolio); in addition, I held positions in PG, CL and KMB.
-See a list of all my income holdings my income holdings here.
+Full Disclosure: At the time of this writing, I was long CLX (0.3% of my Dividend Growth Portfolio) and also held positions in PG, CL and KMB.
+See a list of all my dividend growth holdings here.

 - More Stock Analysis